-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige applauds White House decision to select Hawai‘i’s High Technology Development Corporation for TechHire programPosted on Mar 9, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige applauds White House decision to select Hawai‘i’s High Technology Development Corporation for TechHire programPosted on Mar 9, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The White House announced today the next round of 15 new TechHire regions, which includes Hawai‘i.
 President Obama selected the High Technology Development Corporation (HTDC), an attached agency to the state Department of Business, Economic Development and Tourism, to participate in the program.
 HTDC has led the effort to demonstrate Hawai‘i’s ability to respond quickly to its growing technology workforce.